microsoft/winfile/README.md

 by my needs and personal use.
 Some of the changes have limitations that fit the way I use the tool.
 For example, the path index which supports the new goto command only contains information for the c: drive.

-I have also not redesigned or restructured WinFile in any major way.
+I have also not redesigned or restructured WinFile in significant way.

 Version v10.0 represents the entire set of changes from Nov.
 2007 until this OSS project was created.
 For changes post v10.0, see the commit and release history.

-In summary v10.0 has the following changes/new features compared to original_plus:
+In summary, v10.0 has the following changes/new features compared to original_plus:

 1. OLE drag/drop support
-2. control characters (e.g., ctrl+C) map to current short cut (e.g., `ctrl+C` -> `copy` and copy path to clipboard)
+2. control characters (e.g., ctrl+C) map to current shortcut (e.g., `ctrl+C` -> `copy` and copy path to clipboard)
 instead of changing drives.
 Change drives now via CTRL + ALT + letter
 3. cut (`ctrl+X`) followed by paste (`ctrl+V`) translates into a file move as one would expect
 4. left and right arrows in the tree view expand and collapse folders like in the Explorer